morningconsult/docker-credential-vault-login/README.md

 # Docker Credential Helper for Vault-stored Credentials

-This program is a [Docker credential helper](https://github.com/docker/docker-credential-helpers) for the Docker daemon that retrieves credentials from [Vault](https://www.vaultproject.io/).
+This program is a [Docker credential helper](https://github.com/docker/docker-credential-helpers) for the Docker daemon that automatically retrieves Docker credentials stored in [Vault](https://www.vaultproject.io/) when you call `docker pull`.

 ## Prerequisites